Stripe System Design Interview: What the Financial Bar Actually Tests

 The expected opening at Stripe is correctness.
 Not throughput.
 Not sharding strategy.
 Correctness.
 What must this system never do?
 Charge a customer twice.
 Lose a webhook delivery silently.
 Produce a ledger that doesn't balance.
 You name those invariants first.
 Then you talk about requests per second.

-Candidates who open with sharding strategies before defining consistency requirements are signaling the wrong instincts.
-This is what Stripe interviewers are specifically listening for.
+Candidates who open with sharding before defining consistency requirements are signaling the wrong instincts.
 It's a shibboleth.
-If your first sentence involves "I'd probably start with horizontal partitioning," you've already told them something about how you think.
+If your first sentence involves "I'd probably start with horizontal partitioning," you've already told them how you think.

 For general system design interview strategy, the system design interview guide covers the 45-minute framework most interviews expect.